appfolio/validates_timeliness/README.md

 ### ORM/ODM Support

+**Note** Mongoid does not work in ae-validates\_timeliness.
+The code / spec are still there and I'm happy to accept PRs that restore this functionality.

 The plugin adds date/time validation to ActiveModel for any ORM/ODM that supports the ActiveModel validations component.
 However, there is an issue with most ORM/ODMs which does not allow 100% date/time validation by default.